 “Montani Semper Liberi: Mountaineers are always free.”
 Greater Morgantown, West Virginia includes the thriving college town of Morgantown, but also the surrounding Monongalia and Preston Counties.
 Many people will start with West Virginia University, especially if you have family or friends who are current Mountaineers or alumni.
 You’ll find a lot to do around the sprawling campuses of WVU but nestled in the ridges and valleys, you’ve got tons more to explore.
 If you have a weekend in the area, here are some of our favorite things to do in Morgantown, as well as its Greater surroundings.

+You can even extend your weekend into Monday in Morgantown and we created a post that will help you make the most of everybody’s least favorite day of the week!
 Looking for more fun things to do in Morgantown and beyond in West Virginia?
 Check out our page dedicated to the Mountain State!

 A Weekend in Greater Morgantown, West Virginia